Azure/missionlz/src/bicep/add-ons/tier3/README.md

 Optional Parameters | Default | Description
 ------------------- | ------- | -----------
-virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet.
+virtualNetworkAddressPrefix | 10.0.125.0/26 | The address prefix for the network spoke vnet. deployDefender | Output from mlz.bicep (false) | When set to "true", enables Microsoft Defender for Cloud for the subscriptions used in the deployment.
+It defaults to "false". emailSecurityContact | Output from mlz.bicep (empty '') | Email address of the contact, in the form of john@doe.com

 ### Generate MLZ Variable File